 Today I want to bring up the question of VAT registration and the implications on your business growth if you’re not.
 So if you’re registered for VAT already, congratulations.
 But if you haven’t and you’re not even sure whether you should even be thinking about this just yet, then this video is for you.
 Do Less.
 Be More.
 Play Bigger.

-Posted by Karen Skidmore on Wednesday, 7 February 2018
+Posted by Karen Skidmore – True Profit Business on Wednesday, February 7, 2018

 First of all, I must make clear I am not an accountant so before you decide whether to proceed with VAT registration, please ensure you’ve talked your decision through with your Accountant and know the legal requirements of what happens when you do.